icadsistemi/icadsistemi.github.io/README.md

 ### Getting the certificate chain

-Save all certificates in the order OpenSSL sends them (as in, first the one which directly issued your server certificate, then the one that issues that certificate and so on, with the root or most-root at the end of the file) to a file, named `chain.pem`.
+Save all the certificates in the same order with which OpenSSL sends them (as in, first the one which directly issued your server certificate, then the one that issues that certificate and so on, with the root or most-root at the end of the file) to a file, named `chain.pem`.

 To do so you can use the following command: